Policies and Publication Ethics

 Handling Allegations of Misconduct

 Authors.
 The treatment of authors and their submissions is confidential and confined to the members of the journal's Editorial Board alone.
-If an academic work is suspected of misconduct by the by a reviewer or an editor, the Managing Editor should contact the authors and allow them to respond to the concerns.
-These concerns are further shared with the Head of the Editorial Board and the Editor in Chief, who may decide to investigate.
-If misconduct is proven, the author is informed and the article is rejected.
+If an academic work is suspected of misconduct by a reviewer or an editor, the Managing Editor should contact the authors and allow them to respond to the concerns.
+These concerns are further shared with the Head of the Editorial Board and the Editor in Chief, who may decide to initiate a formal assessment.
+If misconduct is confirmed, the author is informed and the article rejected.
 A two-year embargo will be imposed on the author regarding submissions to the journal.

 Editors.
-If an editor is suspected with misconduct, the Series Editor should be immediately notified.
+If an editor is suspected of misconduct, the Series Editor should be immediately notified.
 The Series Editor will contact the editor asking for a response to the concerns.
-These concerns are further shared with the Head of the Editorial Board and the Editor in Chief, who may decide to investigate.
+These concerns are further handled by the Head of the Editorial Board and the Editor in Chief, who may decide to share them with the IAA Legal Adviser.
 If misconduct is proven, the editor will be removed from the Editors List.

 Reviewers.
 If there is alleged or suspected misconduct on behalf of a reviewer—such as a breach of confidentiality, non-declaration of conflicts of interest, inappropriate use of confidential material, or delay of peer-review for competitive advantage—the Managing Editor should contact the reviewer asking for a response to the concerns.
-These concerns are further shared with the Head of the Editorial Board, who may decide to investigate; in such cases, it may be necessary to disclose the reviewer’s name to a third party.
+These concerns are further handled by the Head of the Editorial Board, who may decide to share them with the IAA Legal Adviser; in such cases, it may be necessary to disclose the reviewer’s name to a third party.
 If misconduct is proven, the reviewer will be removed from the Reviewers' List.

 Conflicts of Interest (COI)

 Authors.
-When submitting a paper for publication in ‘Atiqot, an author must sign an online statement on the submission system waving off conflicts of interest.
+When submitting a paper for publication in ‘Atiqot, an author must sign an online statement on the submission system confirming that no conflicts of interest exist.
 Authors must declare any relevant financial and non-financial conflicts of interest.

 Reviewers.
 Reviewers that consent to reviewing an article through the web-based submission system must agree to treat the disclosed article and supplementary material in confidence.
-Reviewers must decline an offer to read an article in which they may have a Conflict of Interest, for example, if they are affiliated with the same institution as the authors, have collaborated with them, share an advisor–student relationship, or if they have a personal relationship with the authors.
+Reviewers must decline an offer to read an article in which they may have a Conflict of Interest, for example, if they have collaborated with the authors, share an advisor–student relationship, or if they have a personal relationship with the authors.
 If a COI is encountered after the reviewer completes his evaluation of the article, the article will be reassigned to another reviewer.
 Managing Editors should contact the reviewer's institution if plagiarism is suspected or if there is evidence that the paper was shared without permission.

 Post-Publication